 In August 2014, the FASB issued ASU 2014-15, which defined management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related disclosure.
 ASU 2014-15 defined the term substantial doubt and requires an assessment for a period of one year after the date of the issuance of the financial statements.
 It requires certain disclosures when substantial doubt is alleviated as a result of consideration of management's plans and requires an express statement and other disclosures when substantial doubt is not alleviated.
-The guidance becomes effective for reporting periods ending after December 15, 2016, and for annual periods and interim periods thereafter, with early adoption permitted.
-The Company does not believe that the adoption of this guidance will have a material impact on its Consolidated Financial Statements.
+The guidance became effective for reporting periods ending after December 15, 2016.
+The adoption of this guidance did not have a material impact on the Company's Consolidated Financial Statements.

 In May 2014, the FASB issued ASU 2014-09, which created a single, principle-based revenue recognition model that will supersede and replace nearly all existing U.S. GAAP revenue recognition guidance.
 Entities will recognize revenue in a manner that depicts the transfer of goods or services to customers at an amount that reflects the consideration to which the entity expects to be entitled to receive in exchange for those goods or services.
 The model provides that entities follow five steps: (i) identify the contract with a customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations, and (v) recognize revenue.
-For public business entities, the guidance becomes effective for annual reporting periods beginning after December 15, 2017, and interim periods therein.
-The Company is currently evaluating the impact the adoption of this guidance will have on its Consolidated Financial Statements.
+For public business entities, ASU 2014-09 is effective beginning in the first quarter of 2018 using one of two prescribed transition methods: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the cumulative catch-up transition method).
+The Company expects to adopt ASU 2014-09 in the first quarter of 2018 using the full retrospective method to restate each prior reporting period presented.
+The Company is currently evaluating the effect that the updated standard and transition method will have on its internal processes, financial statements and related disclosures.